yoavne26-hub/simulation-analyses/README.md

 ## Motivation

-This project was built to integrate multiple domains of expertise into a unified analytical system.
+This project was designed to integrate simulation modeling, statistical inference, and interactive system design into a unified analytical framework.

 It combines:

-- Event-driven simulation (Monte Carlo methodology)
+- Event-driven Monte Carlo simulation
 - Linear regression and econometric diagnostics
+- Numerical stability techniques (ridge regularization)
-- Statistical inference and model validation
+- Statistical assumption validation
 - Python-based data pipelines
-- JavaScript and HTML for interactive web interfaces
+- JavaScript/HTML dashboard interface

-The objective was to design a full analytical workflow: simulate operational scenarios, generate structured datasets, model revenue drivers statistically, and present insights through a clean, interactive interface.
+The objective was to construct a complete experimental workflow: simulate behavioral-driven operational scenarios, generate structured datasets, model revenue formation statistically, and interpret the results through diagnostics and visualization.

-Rather than treating simulation and regression as separate academic exercises, this project connects them into a single decision-support tool.
+Rather than separating simulation and regression as isolated academic exercises, this system treats them as sequential layers of a structured decision-support environment.

 ---

 ## Overview

-This system implements an event-driven simulation engine for modeling operational performance across multiple business scenarios and applies advanced regression diagnostics to analyze revenue drivers.

-The platform integrates simulation, statistical modeling, inference validation, regularization techniques, and visualization into a cohesive analytical pipeline.

-The project demonstrates applied knowledge in:

-- Operations Research
+The platform implements a discrete-event simulation engine that models operational performance under multiple strategic alternatives.
+The simulated output is transformed into a structured dataset and analyzed using an econometric pipeline that evaluates:

+- Coefficient magnitude and statistical significance
-- Statistical Modeling
+- Multicollinearity
-- Econometrics
+- Residual behavior
-- Monte Carlo Simulation
-- Machine Learning Stabilization
+- Heteroskedasticity
-- Data Engineering and Visualization
+- Influence diagnostics
+- Stability under regularization

+The system supports 10+ configurable alternatives and can easily scale to additional scenarios or expanded regression specifications.

 ---